About This Project

 - You want to avoid development costs

-We recommend trying the standard integration first, then considering custom integration when specific requirements emerge.
+We recommend trying the standard integration first.